When I was young, I was a handful.

 I had older half-sisters that lived with us when I was little and a little sister by the time I was 2.
-My parents were always around and I had a plethora of cousins, neighbors, friends and animals.
+My parents were always around and I had a plethora of cousins, neighbors, friends and animals to keep me company.

 Why was I so obsessed and aching for something I had no idea about?
 Where did this deep vein of loneliness come from?

-This spirit deep inquiry led to a lifetime of obsessions involving soulmates, twin flames/souls for me.
+This spirit deep inquiry led to a lifetime of interest surrounding soulmates, twin flames/souls for me.